 Clinical Prediction Rules:

-Clinical decision rules are an increasingly common presence in the biomedical literature and represent one strategy of enhancing clinical-decision making with the goal of improving the efficiency and effectiveness of healthcare delivery.
+Clinical decision rules are an increasingly common presence in the biomedical literature and represent one strategy of enhancing clinical-decision making to improve the efficiency and effectiveness of healthcare delivery.
 In the context of rehabilitation research, clinical decision rules have been predominantly aimed at classifying patients by predicting their treatment response to specific therapies.
-Traditionally, recommendations for developing clinical decision rules propose a multistep process (derivation, validation, impact analysis) using defined methodology.
-Research efforts aimed at developing a “diagnosis-based clinical decision rule” have departed from this convention.
-Recent publications in this line of research have used the modified terminology “diagnosis-based clinical decision guide.”
+Traditionally, recommendations for developing clinical decision rules propose a multistep process (derivation, validation, impact analysis) using the defined methodology.
+Research efforts aimed at developing a diagnosis-based clinical decision rule have departed from this convention.
+Recent publications in this line of research have used the modified terminology diagnosis-based clinical decision guide.
 Modifications to terminology and methodology surrounding clinical decision rules can make it more difficult for clinicians to recognize the level of evidence associated with a decision rule and understand how this evidence should be implemented to inform patient care.
 We provide a brief overview of clinical decision rule development in the context of the rehabilitation literature and two specific papers recently published in Chiropractic and Manual Therapies.

 Ultimately, the usefulness of a CDR lies not with its accuracy but with its ability to improve clinical outcomes and enhance the efficiency of care.
-Even when a CDR demonstrates evidence of broad validation, this does not ensure that it will change clinical decision making, or that the changes it produces will result in better care.
+Even when a CDR demonstrates broad validation, this does not ensure that it will change clinical decision-making or that the changes it produces will result in better care.

 The changes it produces will result in better care.
 McGinn et al. identified three explanations for the failure of a CDR at this stage.
-First, if clinician judgement is as accurate as a CDR informed decision, there is no benefit to its use.
+First, if clinician judgment is as accurate as a CDR-informed decision, there is no benefit to its use.
 Second, the application of a CDR may involve cumbersome calculations or procedures which discourage clinicians from utilizing the CDR.
 Third, using the CDR may not be feasible in all environments or circumstances.
 In addition, we would include the reality that experimental studies may involve patients that are not entirely representative of those seen in routine care and that this may limit the actual value of a CDR.
-Therefore, to fully understand the utility of a CDR and its ability to improve healthcare delivery, it is necessary to undertake a pragmatic examination of its feasibility and impact when applied in an environment reflecting real world practice.
-This can be undertaken with different study designs such as randomized trials, cluster randomized trials, or other approaches such as examining the impact of a CDR before and after its implementation.
+Therefore, to fully understand the utility of a CDR and its ability to improve healthcare delivery, it is necessary to undertake a pragmatic examination of its feasibility and impact when applied in an environment reflecting real-world practice.
+This can be undertaken with different study designs such as randomized trials, cluster-randomized trials, or other approaches such as examining the impact of a CDR before and after its implementation.

 Aims were (1) to determine the proportion of patients with lumbar impairments who could be classified at intake by McKenzie syndromes (McK) and pain pattern classification (PPCs) using Mechanical Diagnosis and Therapy (MDT) assessment methods, manipulation, and stabilization clinical prediction rules (CPRs) and (2) for each Man CPR or Stab CPR category, determine classification prevalence rates using McK and PPC.

 A clinical prediction rule (CPR) is a combination of clinical findings that have statistically demonstrated meaningful predictability in determining a selected condition or prognosis of a patient who has been provided with a specific treatment 1,2.
 CPRs are created using multi-variate statistical methods, are designed to examine the predictive ability of selected groupings of clinical variables3,4, and are intended to help clinicians make quick decisions that may normally be subject to underlying biases5.
-The rules are algorithmic in nature and involve condensed information that identifies the smallest number of indicators that are statistically diagnostic to the targeted condition6.
+The rules are algorithmic in nature and involve condensed information that identifies the smallest number of statistically diagnostic indicators to the targeted condition6.

 Clinical prediction rules are generally developed using a 3-step method14.
-First, CPRs are derived prospectively us-
+First, CPRs have derived us prospectively-

 ing multivariate statistical methods to examine the predictive ability of selected groupings of clinical variables3.
 The second step involves validating the CPR in a randomized controlled trial to reduce the risk that the predictive factors developed during the derivation phase were selected by chance14.
-The third step involves con- ducting an impact analysis to determine the extent that the CPR improves care, reduces costs, and accurately defines the targeted objective14.
+The third step involves conducting an impact analysis to determine how the CPR improves care, reduces costs, and accurately defines the targeted objective14.

 Although there is little debate that carefully constructed CPRs can improve clinical practice, to my knowledge, there are no guidelines that specify methodological requirements for CPRs for infusion into all clinical practice environments.
 Guidelines are created to improve the rigor of study design and reporting.
 The following editorial outlines potential methodological pitfalls in CPRs that may significantly weaken the transferability of the algorithm.
 Within the field of rehabilitation, most CPRs have been prescriptive; thus, my comments here are reflective of prescriptive CPRs.

 CPRs are designed to specify a homogenous set of characteristics from a heterogeneous population of prospectively selected consecutive patients5,15.
 Typically, the resulting applicable population is a small subset of a larger sample and may only represent a small percentage of the clinician’s actual daily caseload.
-The set- ting and location of the larger sample should be generalizable15,16, and subsequent validity studies require assessment of the CPR in different patient groups, in different environments, and with a typical patient group seen by most clinicians16.
-Because many CPRs are developed based on a very distinct group, that may or may not be reflective of a typical population of patients, the spectrum transportability17 of many current CPR algorithms may be limited.
+The setting and location of the larger sample should be generalizable15,16, and subsequent validity studies require assessment of the CPR in different patient groups, in different environments, and with a typical patient group seen by most clinicians16.
+Because many CPRs are developed based on a very distinct group that may or may not reflect a typical population of patients, the spectrum transportability17 of many current CPR algorithms may be limited.

-Clinical prediction rules use out- come measures to determine the effectiveness of the intervention.
-Outcome measures must have a single operational definition5 and require enough responsiveness to truly capture appropriate change in the condition14; in addition, these measures should have a well constructed cut-off score16,18 and be collected by a blinded administrator15.
+Clinical prediction rules use outcome measures to determine the effectiveness of the intervention.
+Outcome measures must have a single operational definition5 and require enough responsiveness to capture appropriate change in the condition14 truly; in addition, these measures should have a well-constructed cut-off score16,18 and be collected by a blinded administrator15.
 The selection of an appropriate anchor score for measurement of actual change is currently debated19-20.
 Most outcome measures use a patient recall-based questionnaire such as a global rating of change score (GRoC), which is appropriate when used in the short term but suffers from recall bias when used in long-term analyses19-21.